Board of Certification in Orthopedic Surgery (BCOS)

-The ABPS’s orthopedic surgery board certification exams enable successful candidates to present themselves to the public as qualified medical specialists in orthopedic surgery.
-Completing the orthopedic surgery board certification exams indicates mastery of orthopedic surgery experience and knowledge, as well as a professional commitment to adhere to the ABPS Medical Code of Ethics.
+The orthopedic surgery board certification exams offered by American Board of Physician Specialties® (ABPS) enables successful candidates to present themselves to the public as qualified medical specialists in orthopedic surgery.
+Completing the orthopedic surgery board certification exams indicates mastery of orthopedic surgery skills and knowledge, as well as a professional commitment to adhere to the ABPS Medical Code of Ethics.

 To be eligible to apply for initial board certification in orthopedic surgery, an applicant must first satisfy the general requirements of the ABPS.
 These include being a graduate of a recognized U.S., Canadian, or international allopathic or osteopathic college of medicine, and holding a valid and unrestricted license to practice medicine in the United States, its territories, or Canada.

 The Board of Certification in Orthopedic Surgery (BCOS) has its own eligibility requirements that include:

 - Completing a PGY-1 program or accredited internship and an ACGME- or AOA-accredited residency in orthopedic surgery, or an orthopedic surgery residency accredited by the Royal College of Physicians and Surgeons of Canada (RCPSC)

 - Demonstrating evidence of having performed at least 200 surgical procedures on one’s own initiative

 - Submitting a current curriculum vitae that includes medical school, degrees earned, and work experience, in chronological order

 - Submitting two letters of recommendation from Diplomates of an ABPS, ABMS, AOA, or RCPSC board of certification